The Magic Flute (1975 film): Production

 In producing the opera, Bergman sought to fulfill his early dream of a production in the Drottningholm Palace Theatre (one of the few surviving Baroque theatres in the world).
-This setting would also approximate the conditions of the original 1791 production in the Theater auf der Wieden in Vienna.
+This setting would approximate the conditions of the original 1791 production in the Theater auf der Wieden in Vienna.
 The introductory exterior shots of the film are intended to suggest that it was indeed filmed in the Drottningholm theatre.
 However, the scenery at Drottningholm "was considered too fragile to accommodate a film crew.
 So the stage – complete with wings, curtains, and wind machines – was painstakingly copied and erected in the studios of the Swedish Film Institute".

 Bergman asked his friend Hans Schmidt-Isserstedt to conduct the opera, but he flatly refused.
 Choir conductor Eric Ericson also declined at first but was later persuaded by Bergman to take it on.

 The costumes were the work of Henny Noremark and Karin Erskine; the two received an Academy Award nomination for their work.

 The film is notable as the first made-for-television film (and filmed in then-standard 4:3 television aspect ratio) with a stereo soundtrack.
 It was shot in 16 mm. film as an economy measure, but released in the standard theatrical 35 mm format.
 The cinematographer was Bergman's longtime colleague Sven Nykvist.

 The process of creating the film began with a recording session, starting 6 April 1974, at the Circus Theater in Stockholm.
 In addition to the singers who appeared in the film, the musical forces included the Swedish Radio Symphony Orchestra and Ericsson's own choir, the Swedish Radio Choir.
 This recording provided a carefully sung version with balanced audio, to which the singers later synchronized their mimed singing during filming.
 The latter began on 16 April 1974 at Filmhuset in Stockholm, Studio 1, and was completed in July.
 The film had its first screening in the old barn at Bergman's house on Fårö (which had just been transformed into a cinema) on an August evening in the same year.